hoserdude/to-boot/README.md

 [![Build Status](https://travis-ci.org/hoserdude/to-boot.svg?branch=master)](https://travis-ci.org/hoserdude/to-boot)

 # Spring Boot AngularJS MongoDB PostgresSQL OpenId TodoMVC
-* <a href="http://projects.spring.io/spring-boot/">Spring Boot</a> server-side application with <a href="http://www.mongodb.org/">MongoDB</a> and <a href="http://www.postgresql.org/">PostgresSQL</a> persistence.
-Fronted by an AngularJS+RequireJS version of <a href"http://todomvc.com">TodoMVC</a> that has a remote persistence service (rather than local storage).
-Also includes Spring-Security-OpenId for a demonstration of how to manage User accounts in such a scenario.
-Bonus inclusion of Swagger to demo how to document an API.
+* [Spring Boot](http://projects.spring.io/spring-boot) server-side application with [MongoDB](http://www.mongodb.org) and [PostgresSQL](http://www.postgresql.org) persistence.
+Fronted by an AngularJS+RequireJS version of [TodoMVC](http://todomvc.com) that has a remote persistence service (rather than local storage).
+Also includes Spring-Security-OpenId based on [Rob Winch's Boot demo](https://github.com/rwinch/spring-boot-openid) for a demonstration of how to manage User accounts in such a scenario.
+Bonus inclusion of [Swagger](http://swagger.io) leveraging [Swagger-SpringMVC](https://github.com/martypitt/swagger-springmvc) to demo how to document an API.

 # Contribute!
 * If you have ideas on how to make this better, pull requests are welcome!